mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
-- Breadcrumb navigation in the location bar: hold Ctrl (or Cmd on macOS) to reveal clickable path segments, then click any directory in the path to navigate directly to it.
+- Breadcrumb navigation: Hold Ctrl (or Cmd on macOS) to convert the location bar into clickable path segments.
 - We now provide a native .msi package for AArch64 (ARM64) Windows systems.

 Improvements: